Domestic Violence Safety Plan

 You may not have control over another person’s violent behavior, but you do have choices on how you respond.
 Victim’s of domestic violence can take steps to increase their safety and the safety of their children.

-The Black Hawk County Attorney’s Office in connection with the Waterloo Police Department and Seeds of Hope established a Domestic Abuse Response Team (DART).
+The Black Hawk County Attorney’s Office in connection with the Waterloo Police Department established a Domestic Abuse Response Team (DART).
 This team is comprised of a prosecutor specializing in domestic abuse cases as well as a victim advocate and a police officer.
 The goal of the individuals assigned to this unit is to stop the violence, enhance victim safety and hold the abusers accountable for their actions.
 The prosecution of these cases is priority within our office.

 Safety at Home